Cookies on this website

 Overall intended learning outcome

 On completion of this course, you will be trained and ready to frame and answer modelling questions to address global health challenges.
-You will be equipped to advance you career and seek leadership in strategic and technical roles within governmental, non-governmental, industrial or academic sectors both within your country or internationally.
+You will be equipped to advance you career and seek leadership in strategic and technical roles within governmental, non-governmental, industrial or academic sectors both within your country or internationally, preferably in LMICs.

 Interviews